ngi-nix/editoria/README.md

     }
 }
 ```

-Ensure that:
+We recommend using a demo instance of INK hosted by Coko in your initial Editoria setup.
+Please contact the team on https://mattermost.coko.foundation/coko/channels/editoria in order to get the required credentials and information.

+If you do want to run your own instance of INK, ensure that:
 * the `<your-ink-api-endpoint>` in `local-development.json` ends with a trailing slash
-* if INK is running as a service on a port, it is on port `3000`
+* if INK is running as a service on a port, ensure it is on port `3000`

 Create environment files for each profile of the application under `editoria-app/config`.
 eg. `editoria-app/config/development.env`